stewy33/LAMP-Project/README.md

 To install and begin using OpenTAMP on a Mac, follow these steps
 1. Install Poetry by following instructions from [here](https://python-poetry.org/docs/#installation)
 1. Run ```brew install cmake glfw hdf5```
+    1. For an M1 chip, you may need to install x86 versions of various packages.
+Reference [here](https://medium.com/mkdir-awesome/how-to-install-x86-64-homebrew-packages-on-apple-m1-macbook-54ba295230f) for a guide on how to do so
 1. Install [MuJoCo](https://mujoco.org/)
     1. Download the correct MuJoCo binary for your OS from [here](https://mujoco.org/download).
 Be sure to use version 2.1.0 and not a higher version!
     1. Extract the downloaded `mujoco210` directory into `~/.mujoco/mujoco210`